 - number of students

 Of course, you want to be in a class with a minimum of 10 to 15 students.
 One of the main reasons is that you want to have a personalized learning experience as possible.

-To have a good understanding of the language, you need at least 3 classes of 30 minutes of more per week.
+To have a good understanding of the language, you need at least three classes of 30 minutes more per week.
 In fully managing the Spanish language, you want to have an immersion program that is comprehensive and works at your pace.